ewaszy/Austin_Housing_Market/README.md

 For our analysis, we will be focusing attributes the describe the location, price, time of sale, and size:
 * Id: The Zillow Property ID as a unique identifier
-* Zipcode:The 5-digit zipcode that the listing in located in
+* Zipcode: The 5-digit zipcode that the listing in located in
+* Address
 * Latitude
 * Longitude
 * Latest Price: The most recent available price at time of data acquisition
+* Latest Sale Month
 * Latest Sale Year
 * Living Area Square Feet
 * Number of Bedrooms
 * Number of Bathrooms
 * Year Built
 * Age of House
+* Price per sq ft

 ## Question we hope to answer with our data: What is the median price of a home for each neighborhood in Austin, TX?
-* We hope to predict the median price of a home based on the neighborhood 6 months into the future based on previously defined attributes.
+Using the data we have available, we hope to use our machine learning model to predict the value of a home in real time.
+This was created for anyone who is interested in putting their house up for sale in Austin, TX and wants to know the current estimated sale price.

 ## Description of DataExploration Phase

-The dataset we have chosen has over 15 thousand home listings and 45 initial features.
-While this data is extensive and essential to this project, it needs to be cleaned for duplicate and invalid entries, and scaled down to fit the project better.
-We will be using the Pandas software to do that, and for us to see the dataset better.
-As we analyze the data further we will be using Python in Jupyter Notebook.
+The dataset we have chosen contains over 15 thousand home listings with 46 columns of data.
+We used Pandas in Jupyter notebook to carefully inspect and clean the raw dataset.
+First, the data types and column names were inspected.
+Any listing that was not located in “Austin” within the “city” column was removed.
+Based on column names and data types, 11 columns (variables) were selected (12 including the unique identifier) for analysis.
+A new dataframe (austin_df) was created.
+Duplicates for zpid (unique identifier) and address were found and removed.
+The dataset did not contain any null values.
+Two additional columns were calculated: Age of home (years) and price per square foot.
+Data types were checked again; latestPrice, livingAreaSqFt, and price_sqft were transformed into whole integers from decimals.
+Boxplots of each numeric variable were created to identify and drop necessary outliers.

 ## Description of Analysis Phase
+Descriptve statistics were generated for the following attributes:

+Year
+* Number of homes sold for each year category
+* Number of homes sold per month by year
+* Average selling price for each year
+* Average selling price for each month by year

+Location
+* Number of homes sold in each zipcode
+* Average price by zip code

+Home Attributes
+* Year built / Age of home
+* Price per square foot
+* Average price per square foot by zip code
+* Average price per square foot by year

 # GitHub: